mozancetin/LoL-Match-Accepter-and-Lane-Picker/README.md

 3. Tüm yapmanız gereken bu kadar!
 Botu açın ve arkanıza yaslanın.
 Bırakın o sizin için çalışsın.

     That's all you need to do!
-Open the boat and sit back.
+Open the bot and sit back.
 Let it work for you.

 <br/>
 <br/>